ZFakir/WargMirror/README.md

 ---

-## 🤝 Contributing
+## 🤝 Contributions

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feat/your-feature`)
-3. Commit your changes (`git commit -m "feat: add your feature"`)
-4. Push to the branch (`git push origin feat/your-feature`)
-5. Open a Pull Request
+This project is the work of Luc & Friends.
+Special thanks to the team - Zaeem, Yami, and Chris.

 ---